ajithcodesit/FumeBot/README.md

 # **FumeBot**

 FumeBot is a Deep Neural Network controlled robot.
 The mobile robot is autonomous and can be fitted with a range of sensors for different purposes.
+This was completed as the final project for Master of Science in Mechatronics at Newcastle University situated in Newcastle upon Tyne, United Kingdom.

 <p align="center">
 <img src=./Images/FumeBot.jpg alt="FumeBot" width="640">